Docs

 Note

-We will refer to these urls as afterSignXUrl where X could be Up or In depending on the context.
+This section refers to afterSignXUrl where X could be Up or In depending on the context.

-All afterSignXUrl props and CLERK_AFTER_SIGN_X_URL environment variables have been removed, and should be replaced by one of the following options:
+All afterSignXUrl props and CLERK_AFTER_SIGN_X_URL environment variables have been deprecated, and should be replaced by one of the following options:

-• signXFallbackRedirectUrl / CLERK_SIGN_UP_FALLBACK_REDIRECT_URL - if set, this will mirror the previous behavior, only redirecting to the provided URL if there is no redirect_url in the querystring.
+• CLERK_SIGN_X_FALLBACK_REDIRECT_URL / signXFallbackRedirectUrl – If set, this will mirror the previous behavior, only redirecting to the provided URL if there is no redirect_url in the querystring.

 Removed: orgs claim on JWT